shiftan/simple_sagemaker/README.md

     - State is automaticall maintained between consequetive execution of **jobs** that belongs to the same **task**
 4. A simple way to define how data flows between **tasks** of the same **project**, e.g. how the first **task**'s outputs is used as an input for a second **task**
 5. (Almost) no code changes are to youe existing code - the API is mostly wrapped by a command line interface (named `ssm`) to control the execution (a.k.a implement the **runner**, see below)
-    - In most cases it's only about 1 line for getting the environment configuration (e.g. input/output/state paths and running parameters) and passing it on to the original code
+    - In most cases it's only about 1 line for getting the environment configuration (e.g. input/output/state paths and running parameters, see [below](#Configuration)) and passing it on to the original code
 6. Easy customization of the docker image (based on a pre-built one)
 7. The rest of the SageMaker advantages, which (mostly) behaves "normally" as defined by AWS, e.g.
     - (Amazon SageMaker Developer Guide)[https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html]